 A few days ago they introduced a new feature: Brand24 Interactions for Twitter, Facebook, and Instagram mentions, showing how popular a given post is.
 Which makes it even cooler!

 I don’t know any better (free) tool for analytics.
-As it’s very complex, you need some time to get to know it.
-But once you do, you can learn a lot about your audience and their interaction with your website.
+As it’s quite complex, you need some time to get to know it.
+But once you do, Google Analytics will help you learn a lot about your audience and their interaction with your website.

 10. Google Docs

 That’s the most obvious one but it would be a shame not to mention it at all.
 I put all my reports and important notes there – it’s easy to share, it allows many people to work simultaneously on one file.
 And the best thing: I can access my Google Docs files from any device.

 We’ve just hit ten, so you can finish reading there as it was promised to be a list of top 10 software tools for your startup.
 But if the time is not chasing you yet, keep reading as there are some bonus tools to come:

 An absolutely irreplaceable tool when you have to manage multiple Twitter accounts (btw, don’t forget to follow Neoteric!).
 You’re able to view all at once: the lists you follow, your notifications, and your direct messages.
 It is also possible to tweet from there, send messages and even schedule a tweet.
 Basically, Tweetdeck is a free command center for Twitter.

 A smart and easy way to schedule content across social media.
 The Buffer free plan lets you connect profiles from each network (one from Facebook, one from Twitter, etc.) and to schedule 10 posts ahead for each network.